bartolialberto/Dependencies-Collector/README.md

 ### How to run
 The application will execute the `main.py` source file.

-1) It will collect dependencies as indicated in `web_pages.txt` and `mail_domains.txt` in the `input` folder.
+2) It will collect dependencies as indicated in `web_pages.txt` and `mail_domains.txt` in the `input` folder.
-2) If no files is found in the `input` directory it will collect dependencies for 2 web pages and 2 mail domains embedded in the source code.
+3) If no files is found in the `input` directory it will collect dependencies for 2 web pages and 2 mail domains embedded in the source code.

+Flags can be set from command line to personalize execution:
+1) `-tld` says that zone dependencies should consider TLDs
+2) `-continue` says that previous unresolved entities will be resolved completely (if it is possible)
+3) `-script` says that script resolving will be executed
+4) `-rov` says that ROV scraping will be executed

 Execution is quite verbose and will display the various steps being executed.